Writing Playwright Tests for Sefaria

 Node.js (v18+ recommended)

-Python (3.10+)- only if you want to run the full Sefaria app locally
+Python (3.10+) This is only necessary if you want to run the full Sefaria Library app locally.

-Docker -for running local services like Elasticsearch, Redis, MongoDB
+Docker This is necessary for running local services such as Elasticsearch, Redis, or MongoDB

-Note: While Playwright tests are written in TypeScript, Sefaria’s backend is powered by Django (Python).
-If you want to run the app locally to simulate full app behavior in your tests, you will need Python.
+Please note: While Playwright tests are written in TypeScript, Sefaria’s backend is powered by Django (Python).
+Therefore, in order to run the Sefaria Library app locally and simulate full app behavior in your tests, you will need Python.
 If you are testing frontend behavior against a live Cauldron or staging server, only Node.js is required.

 Sefaria uses Github Issues to track which features or areas still need Playwright test coverage.
-Before writing a test, browse Sefaria's Playwright GitHub Issues list to see what features still need testing.
+Before writing a test, please browse Sefaria's Playwright GitHub Issues list to see which features still need testing.

 ⚠️